-I have a few more months to finish my second book, I’m writing on a subject that has always fascinate me for decades both as an athlete and professionally : The Brain of the endurance athlete, not the title but the focus !
+I have a few more months to finish my second book, Sans limites (Guérin 2022).
+I’m writing on content that has fascinate me for decades both as an athlete and professionally : The Brain of the endurance athlete, not the title but the focus !

 So here is a little 5% taste.